 If a soil and groundwater baseline report referred to in section 82 has been required for the operations of an installation covered by the directive, the operator, upon ceasing the operations mentioned in that section, shall assess the state of the soil and groundwater in relation to the baseline state.
 The assessment shall specifically examine the relevant hazardous substances referred to in section 66, and it shall include a report on any possible measures necessary for restoration to the baseline state.
 The assessment shall be delivered to the state supervisory authority or, if the competence in matters concerning the restoration to the baseline state has been transferred as specified in subsection 4, to the municipal environmental protection authority.
 Based on the assessment, the authority shall issue a decision that includes regulations on the necessary measures for restoration to the baseline state if the state of the soil or groundwater differs significantly from that of the baseline state because of the operations.
 The technical feasibility of the measures may be taken into account in this regard.
 The regulations may concern, for example, the removal, reduction, containment or control of polluting substances, and the recovery of the soil.
-The decision is issued after public notice of it, and information on it shall be provided as laid down in section 84 on issuing an environmental permit decision and in section 85 on notification of the
+The announcement and notification of the decision shall be given as laid down in section 85.
+(504/2019)